basp/basp.github.io/_posts/2014-03-27-AI-opinionated-newbie-guide.md

 After you set your `@gender` and `background` you can use the dispatch terminal to either link up with an existing colony or dispatch to a planet of your choice to setup your own personal colony.

-Before you go though, do take a moment to `@decribe me as your description here` to set a custom description.
+Before you go though, do take a moment to `@describe me as your description here` to set a custom description.
 It doesn't have to be an essay - even a single line is better than nothing.

 #### Backgrounds
 Before you can set out, the game requires you to choose a background.
 There is really no right or wrong choice here so I recommend you take the one that seems the right one for you and the way to want to play.